RamenVentures/Operating-Manual/README.md

 - How do you know this is a real problem?

 ##### Market Size
-- How big is this market?
+- How big will this market be?

 ##### Solution
 - How do solve the user’s problem?